 Creating the MILP takes longer than solving it, in most cases, and much longer than other phases.
 Fortunately, this is a one-time cost.
-After creating the MILP instance, incrementally adding or removing variables and constraints (as the topology or state requirement changes) takes just a few milliseconds, even for large topologies.
+After creating the MILP instance, incrementally adding or removing variables and constraints (as the topology and/or state requirements change) takes just a few milliseconds.

 Solving the ST MILP unsurprisingly takes longer as compared to the rest of the phases when topology grows.
-It takes around 2.5 minutes for the biggest synthesized topology and around 2.3 minutes for the biggest RocketFuel topology, AS 3257.
+It takes ~ 2.5 minutes for the biggest synthesized topology and ~ 2.3 minutes for the biggest RocketFuel topology.
 The curve is close to exponential as the problem is inherently computationally hard.
-However, this phase takes place only in cold start or upon a policy change, which as mentioned earlier, are infrequent and planned in advance.
+However, this phase takes place only in cold start or upon a policy change, which are infrequent and planned in advance.

 Re-optimizing routing with fixed state placement is much faster.
-In response to network events (e.g., link failures or traffic-matrix shifts), the TE MILP can recompute paths in around a minute across all our experiments, which is the timescale we expected for this phase.
-Moreover, TE MILP can be used even on policy changes, if the user settles for a sub-optimal state placement using heuristics rather than ST MILP.
-We plan to explore such heuristics for state placement.
+In response to network events (e.g., link failures), TE MILP can recompute paths in around a minute across all our experiments, which is the timescale we initially expected for this phase as it runs in the topology/TM change scenarios.
+Moreover, it can be used even on policy changes, if the user settles for a sub-optimal state placement using heuristics rather than ST MILP.
+We plan to explore such heuristics.

-Given the kinds of events that require complete (policy change) or partial (network events) recompilation, we believe that our compilation techniques meet the requirements of enterprise networks and medium-size ISPs, such as the ones in Table 5.
-Moreover, if needed, our compilation procedure could be combined with common traffic-engineering techniques once the state placement is decided, to avoid resolving the original or even TE MILP on small timescales.
+Given the kinds of events that require complete (policy change) or partial (network events) recompilation, we believe that our compilation techniques meet the requirements of enterprise networks and medium-size ISPs.
+Moreover, if needed, our compilation procedure could be combined with traffic-engineering techniques once the state placement is decided, to avoid re-solving the original or even TE MILP on small timescales.